Dinoosauro/playerify/react/README.md

 # React version

-The folder where the React versio of iMusicUI is stored.
+The folder where the React version of Playerify is stored.
 For more information, see the main README.